vicendithas/MainsLeaderboard/README.md

 Double click the executable, or run `python3 server.py` if running from source, and navigate to one of the IP addresses shown in the terminal.

+## Configure

+You can edit the config.json file to change the leaderboard header and the port.
+If you want to run multiple leaderboards, you should change the second leaderboard's port (ex.
+8081).

 # Update